-In order to fully understand whether psilocybin therapy is a good option for you, you need to know all of the facts.
+To know whether psilocybin therapy is a good option for you, you need to know all of the facts.
 Good and bad.
-With any therapy, there will be downsides of the treatment.
-Mixing in experimental drugs can take it to a different level, if thinking about taking a psychedelic in a controlled environment like an office gives you anxiety, don’t do it.
+With any therapy, there will be downsides to the treatment.
+Mixing in experimental drugs can take it to a different level; if taking a psychedelic in a controlled environment like an office gives you anxiety, don’t do it.
 A bad trip can happen if you enter the session with doubt and worry.

-According to a study done by Theresa M. Carbonaro, 10.7% of those undergoing psilocybin therapy reported that they created a situation that put themselves or others at risk of physical harm.
+According to a study by Theresa M. Carbonaro, 10.7% of those undergoing psilocybin therapy reported creating a situation that put themselves or others at risk of physical harm.
 2.6% of the survey takers reported being violent or aggressive towards themselves or others.

-When discussing the typical psilocybin session above, it was mentioned that most users wear an eye mask.
-This is to help keep the person calm and internalize the feelings, but there have been cases where the eye masks weren’t worn and the visual effects of psilocybin affected the patient’s session.
+An eye mask is to help keep the person calm and internalize the feelings, but there have been cases where patients did not wear an eye mask, and the visual effects of psilocybin impacted the patient’s session.
 The hallucinations from psilocybin may overwhelm the patients and create extreme anxiety, paranoia, and a lost sense of reality.
 With this in mind, most medical professionals and researchers discount self-reported data because it lacks objectivity.

 Side effects of psilocybin can vary from person to person and illness to illness, just like any drug.
 A few widely reported side effects include; confusion, fear, hallucinations, high blood pressure, nausea, and headaches.
 These side effects are the reason a patient must undergo such an extensive preparation period.
 No therapist should ever put a patient into a position they aren’t ready for mentally, physically, or emotionally.

-There will be positives and negatives to all treatments, it is important to listen to how you’re feeling.
-Psilocybin therapy is showing exciting progress so far, keep an eye out to see what else comes to light in the future!
+Most treatments will have positives and negatives; listening to how you’re feeling is vital.
+Psilocybin therapy is showing exciting progress so far; keep an eye out for what else comes to light in the future!